Coal Ash Storage and Use in the Potomac Basin

 The Mt.
 Storm plant in West Virginia produces about 1.144 million wet tons of CCB.
 The waste is sent to a pond on-site and to landfills and mine reclamation projects in West Virginia and Maryland.

-The small Luke Mill generator, used for power at the paper plant, will close along with the factory in June 2019.
+The small Luke Mill generator, used for power at the paper plant, closed along with the factory in June 2019.

 Other CCB Storage Sites in the Potomac Basin